jwdebelius/q2-sidle/docs/source/reconstruction.rst

 Reconstructing the Tree
 +++++++++++++++++++++++

-* A phylogenetic tree can be reconstructed by first, estimating the concensus fragments for the original sequences and then inserting them into a tree.
+* A phylogenetic tree can be reconstructed by first estimating the consensus fragments for the original sequences and then inserting them into a tree.
-* See the `q2-fragment-insertion`_ documentation for more inforation
+* See the `q2-fragment-insertion`_ documentation for more information

 **Fragment reconstruction syntax**